home-assistant/home-assistant.io/source/_integrations/smtp.markdown

   required: true
   type: string
 recipient:
   description: Default email address of the recipient of the notification.
-This can be a recipient address or a list of addresses for multiple recipients.<br>This is where you want to send your email notifications by default (when not specifying `target` in the service call).
-Any email address(es) specified in the service call's `target` field will override this recipient content.
+This can be a recipient address or a list of addresses for multiple recipients.<br>This is where you want to send your email notifications by default (when not specifying `target` in the action).
+Any email address(es) specified in the action's `target` field will override this recipient content.
   required: true
   type: [list, string]
 server: